Bachmann1234/obsidianMCP/README.md

 - Reducing `max_results` for faster queries
 - Using more specific search terms
 - Filtering by tags to narrow results
+- Incremental updates are especially beneficial for large vaults

 ## License